linode/docs/docs/security/getting-started-with-selinux.md

 	xdm_sysadm_login --> off
 	xdm_write_home --> off

-You can change the value of any variable using the `setsebool` command, if you set the `-P` flag, the setting will persist through reboots.
+You can change the value of any variable using the `setsebool` command.
+If you set the `-P` flag, the setting will persist through reboots.
 If you want to permit a service like [openVPN](https://www.linode.com/docs/networking/vpn/tunnel-your-internet-traffic-through-an-openvpn-server) to run unconfined in your system, you have to edit the policies boolean variable:

 	[root@centos ~]# getsebool -a  | grep "vpn"
 	openvpn_can_network_connect --> on